-UEFI firmware security overview
+UEFI firmware security in an Intel-based Mac

 Since 2006, Mac computers with an Intel-based CPU use an Intel firmware based on the Extensible Firmware Interface (EFI) Development Kit (EDK) version 1 or version 2.
 EDK2-based code conforms to the Unified Extensible Firmware Interface (UEFI) specification.
-This section refers to the Intel firmware as the UEFI Firmware.
+This section refers to the Intel firmware as the UEFI firmware.
 The UEFI firmware was the first code to execute on the Intel chip.

-Intel Management Engine (ME)
+Intel Management Engine (ME) subcomponent

 One subcomponent stored within the UEFI firmware is the Intel Management Engine (ME) firmware.
 The ME — a separate processor and subsystem within Intel chips — is used primarily for audio and video copyright protection on a Mac that has only Intel-based graphics.
 To reduce this subcomponent’s attack surface, an Intel-based Mac runs a custom ME firmware from which most components have been removed.
 Because the resulting Mac ME firmware is smaller than the default minimal build that Intel makes available, many components that have been the subject of public attacks by security researchers in the past are no longer present.